We may earn revenue from the products available on this page and participate in affiliate programs. Learn more

 Q: What tint of sunglasses is best for fishing?

-Brown, amber, copper, and rose-colored tinted lenses are often said to be the best for fishing because they are high-contrast.
+Brown, amber, copper, and rose-colored tinted lenses are often considered the best for fishing because they provide high contrast.
 However, the type of fishing you are doing can change this.
-These high-contrast lens colors are ideal for inshore fishing, whereas a grey or blue lens is more commonly used for offshore fishing.
+These high-contrast lens colors are ideal for inshore fishing, whereas grey or blue lenses are more commonly used for offshore fishing.

 Q: What’s the difference between cheap and expensive fishing sunglasses?

 There are often many differences between cheap and expensive fishing sunglasses.
 Two major differences are the tint/color and the lens material.
 High-quality sunglasses utilize a tint that enhances vision, whereas many cheap sunglasses darken the lens to make it appear tinted without providing any actual benefit.
-Many high-quality sunglasses have plastic lenses, but most expensive sunglasses are made with glass lenses that are scratch resistant and maximize visual clarity.
+Many high-quality sunglasses have plastic lenses, but the most expensive models use glass lenses that are scratch-resistant and maximize visual clarity.

 Q: What is “sight fishing”?

-Sight fishing is when you spot fish in the water and then coax it towards your bait or lure.
-Having the proper eyewear can make this easier as it provides better visibility into the water, but sight fishing is still a difficult method to perfect.
+Sight fishing is when you spot a fish in the water and then coax it towards your bait or lure.
+Having the proper eyewear can make this easier by providing better visibility in the water.

 Why Trust Us